Electroclarinet 2 - Live sound processing part 1

 The first patch I use in Electroclarinet 2 is called Serenade:

 It features a long reverb module, the main culprit for the atmospheric sound.
 Then, a module that slices and transposes the sound is followed by a 4-voice frequency shifter.
 The frequency shifter is making the clarinet sound more or less inharmonic, depending on the preset.
-I use this patch with 9 different parameter presets between the beginning of the piece and around 3:15 (timing of the Electroclarinet 2 audio excerpt on Bandcamp).
+I use this patch with 9 different parameter presets between the beginning of the piece and around 3:15.

 Whereas the Serenade doesn't feature any feedback line, the third patch, called Manifold, is the king of feedback.
 Feedback lines appear in the graphic as bold lines.
 The loop is simultaneously recorded and played back.